 Wet wipes or baby wipes are a great way to get rid of the dust that becomes trapped between computer keys, around wooden furniture, and on other household items.

 Use it to remove both dry and sticky stains.

 A solution made of white vinegar and water is one of the best ways to remove dust and disinfect your surfaces.

-Do not forget to read: 15 interesting uses of white vinegar
+Do not forget to read: 8 Uses and Benefits of Apple Cider Vinegar

 3. Baking soda

 By adding a spoonful of baking soda to warm water, you’ll get an environmentally friendly cleanser that removes dirt, stains, and bacteria.